ntnhan2266/demo-app/README.md

 #### `.github/`

 This directory holds GitHub-specific configurations.
-It might include workflows, actions, or any other GitHub-related files.
+It include workflows, actions, or any other GitHub-related files.

 #### `.husky/`